ionStici/react-router/README.md

 Routes are defined in the `router` array, passed to `RouterProvider`.
 Each route object should include:

-1. `path` : the path for the route.
+1. `path` : the url path for the route.
 2. `render` : the component to render the route.

 ```jsx